 5 Think before you post

 Social media can be hugely beneficial, but it can also put your reputation at risk.
 A single ill-judged post or message can bring your whole reputation into disrepute.
-If you employ someone to post on your behalf or employees are posting, set clear guidelines, circulate and monitor them.
+Good online reputation management is therefore vital.
+For example, if you employ someone to post on your behalf or employees are posting, set clear guidelines, circulate and monitor them.

 6 End on action Include a call to action